maul-esel/COM-Classes/spec.markdown

 The CCF is a collection of AutoHotkey classes that wrap COM interfaces in the standardized way described here.
 It is intended to help AutoHotkey scripters & programmers and ease the access to those interfaces.

-This specification assumes you have at least a (very) basic understanding of *interfaces* and *classes*.
+This specification assumes the reader has at least a (very) basic understanding of *interfaces* and *classes*.
 Experiences with AutoHotkey and its advanced features, namely `DllCall()` and memory handling, as well as a basic understanding of COM are required, too.
-If you're missing any of those, check out the links on the bottom of this page.
+If you're missing any of those, check out [the links](#links) on the bottom of this page.

 ***

 ## This document
 Within this document, all highlighted code is for AutoHotkey.
-Inside code-blocks which aren't actually used for code but for templates or similar, `;` delimits a comment and `%NAME%` is a "variable".
+Inside code-blocks which aren't actually used for code but for templates or similar, `;` delimits a comment and `%NAME%` is a variable.

+***

 ## Definitions
 ### COM Classes Framework
 The *COM Classes Framework*, or *CCF*, describes a collection of AutoHotkey classes that provide comfortable access to COM non-dispatch interfaces from the AutoHotkey scripting language.
 These classes are written in AutoHotkey themselves.
 They must conform to the guidelines defined below and are stored in a github repository at [https://github.com/maul-esel/COM-Classes](https://github.com/maul-esel/COM-Classes).

 ### AutoHotkey
 *AutoHotkey* is a scripting language originally developed by Chris Mallett.